mattnieland/InfotrackSEO/README.md

 To access the doppler secrets, get a Doppler token and add a : to it (Doppler uses Basic Auth).
 Refer to this page for how to authenticate to the Doppler API: https://docs.doppler.com/reference/api.

-Finally, base64 encode (https://www.base64encode.org) the string and run the following command in the YAMDB.csproj folder:
+Finally, base64 encode (https://www.base64encode.org) the string and run the following command in the InfoTrackSEO.csproj folder:

 * Set Doppler Token
   ```sh